 When you connect data from all channels and sources, you’ll begin seeing your customer’s journey: How they first came to your website, what form they used to subscribe to your email, which CTA they clicked on to apply for a credit card, when they used your mobile app for their banking needs.
 This gives a complete view of each customer, and when the data is correct, you can create marketing campaigns to align with business goals.

 Data allows you to segment your subscribers and customers, optimize your messaging to be relevant and guide customers toward a conversion point.
 A unique brand experience is what motivates customers to take action and choose you over the competition.
 Whether it’s a smaller email nurture series to drive more loan applications, or creating business objectives for the year ahead, data is always a component to planning your strategy.

 But it’s not enough to clean and capture data.
-The best thing you can do for your financial institution is draw actionable conclusions and predictions that drive marketing decisions and campaigns.
+The best thing you can do for your organization is draw actionable conclusions and predictions that drive marketing decisions and campaigns.

 5. Maintain healthy data